OsmSharp/tiled-db/README.md

 ### Status:

-- A splitter: Splits an OSM-file into tiles as described above.
+- [DONE] A splitter: Splits an OSM-file into tiles as described above.
-- [TODO] An indexer that builds the indexed based on the tiles.
+- [DONE] An indexer that builds the indexed based on the tiles.
+- [TODO] A basic db implementation (see editing-api for reqs).
+- [TODO] Implement a way to apply changesets coming from OSM.

 ##### Details: